davmac314/dinit/README.md

 Dinit was written by Davin McCall <davmac@davmac.org>.

-See BUILD for information on how to build Dinit.
+See BUILD.txt for information on how to build Dinit.

 ## Configuring services